It's a bit different from my regular development-related tips, but it might help some content creators.

 While I was building the V2 version of my website, I decided to do some live streaming on Twitch, and I wanted a way to have some background music so people could enjoy that.

-Doing some googling shows you quickly that it's not natively supported on Mac to balance system-level audio routing.
+Doing some googling shows you that it's not natively supported on Mac to balance system-level audio routing.
 So we need some help!

-But don't worry, this article will guide you through this process.
+But don't worry.
+This article will guide you through this process.

-Mac does not have a system virtual audio driver, unlike Windows, so we need some help from a third party.
+Mac does not have a system virtual audio driver, unlike Windows, so we need help from a third party.

 After doing some research, BlackHole seems to be the best in the field, and after using it, I can confirm it's super easy!